dhfbk/KIND/README.md

 The complete corpus contains a comprehensive collection of Alcide De Gasperi’s public documents, 2,762 in total, written or transcribed between 1901 and 1954.

+## Publications

+This page refers to the dataset presented in the paper:

+KIND: an Italian Multi-Domain Dataset for Named Entity Recognition.
+Teresa Paccosi and Alessio Palmero Aprosio, Proceedings of the 13th Conference on Language Resources and Evaluation 2022 (LREC 2022)

 ## License

 The NER annotations in (i), (ii), and (iii) are released under the [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license](https://creativecommons.org/licenses/by-nc/4.0/).